U.S. says its warning appears to have averted Syrian chemical attack

-BRUSSELS/ISTANBUL U.S. Defence Secretary Jim Mattis said on Wednesday that the Syrian government of President Bashar al-Assad appeared so far to have heeded a warning this week from Washington not to carry out a chemical weapons attack.
+BRUSSELS/ISTANBUL (Reuters) - U.S. Defense Secretary Jim Mattis said on Wednesday that the Syrian government of President Bashar al-Assad appeared so far to have heeded a warning this week from Washington not to carry out a chemical weapons attack.

-But Russia, the Syrian government's main backer, said the U.S. assertions that Assad's forces may have been planning a chemical attack complicated peace talks on ending Syria's six-year-old civil war.
+Russia, the Syrian government's main backer in the country's civil war, warned that it would respond proportionately if the United States took pre-emptive measures against Syrian forces to stop what the White House says could be a planned chemical attack.

-The White House said on Monday it appeared the Syrian military was preparing to conduct a chemical weapons attack said and Assad and his forces would "pay a heavy price" if it did so.
+The White House said on Monday it appeared the Syrian military was preparing to conduct a chemical weapons attack and said that Assad and his forces would "pay a heavy price" if it did so.

-U.S. officials later said the warning was based on intelligence that indicated preparations for such a strike were under way at Syria's Shayrat airfield.
+The warning was based on intelligence that indicated preparations for such a strike were under way at Syria's Shayrat airfield, U.S. officials said.

 "It appears that they took the warning seriously," Mattis said.
 "They didn't do it," he told reporters flying with him to Brussels for a meeting of NATO defense ministers.